Optimism & Kindness

 What is Optimism?

 Optimism is characterized as a positive approach to life that influences how individuals perceive and interpret events.
-Optimists typically maintain a belief in the potential for positive outcomes, often viewing negative experiences as rare and external rather than personal failures.
+Optimists typically maintain a belief in the potential for positive outcomes, viewing negative experiences as rare and external rather than personal failures.

 Key Research Findings

-Health Benefits:
+Health Benefits

 • Longevity: Optimists live 11–15% longer than pessimists on average